Carsomyr6/JarnipToB/README.md

 # Jarnip in ToB: A New Merchant in Saradush

-MOD VERSION: v0.1.0 AUTHOR: Rzabon GAME: BG2, BG2EE, EET
+MOD VERSION: v1.0.0 AUTHOR: Rzabon GAME: BG2, BG2EE, EET

 **Introduction**

-*This project is currently under development.*

 This mod brings **Jarnip**, the merchant introduced in my previous mod, into the *Throne of Bhaal* campaign.
 Trapped within the besieged city of Saradush, Jarnip is desperate to escape and willing to sell some of the greatest treasures from his collection at a considerable discount.